-Course Outcomes for First Year First Semester Course Course Code: M19AC0005 Course Title: CONSTITUTION OF INDIA CO-1 CO-2 Discuss the intellectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India.
+Course Outcomes for First Year First Semester Course Course Course Code: M19AC0005 Course Title: CONSTITUTION OF INDIA CO-1 Discuss the growth of the demand for civil rights in India for the bulk of Indians before the arrival of Gandhi in Indian politics.
+CO-2 Discuss the intellectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India.
 CO-3 Discuss the circumstances surrounding the foundation of the Congress Socialist Party [CSP] under the leadership of Jawaharlal Nehru and the eventual failure of the proposal of direct elections through adult suffrage in the Indian Constitution.
 CO-4 Discuss the passage of the Hindu Code Bill of 1956.